 11. Pineapple core

-Use the core of a pineapple in vegetable, chicken or fish stock to add some sweetness.
+Use the core of pineapple in vegetable, chicken or fish stock to add some sweetness.
 Another tasty idea is to use it as a stuffing for a roast chicken.
-Try a flavoursome iced tea or lemonade, and you can even use it up in a jam recipe because it acts like a natural pectin.
+Try a flavoursome iced tea or lemonade, and you can even use it up in a jam recipe because it acts as natural pectin.

 What leftovers are the most useful?

 I would have to say citrus peel has the most uses.
 If you are growing citrus in your garden then you would have to agree they can be very bountiful at times.
 Citrus has many uses in the kitchen, but also around the house as well.